fslev/cucumber-jutils/Readme.md

 ## 2. State-sharing mechanism
 The state sharing mechanism is based on **guice**, **cucumber-guice** and Cucumber [**anonymous parameter types**](https://cucumber.io/docs/cucumber/cucumber-expressions/#parameter-types).
-State can be shared between different Cucumber steps inside same scenario by using *scenario properties*.
+State is shared between different Cucumber steps inside same scenario by using *scenario properties*.

 ### 2.1 Set and use scenario properties